Saint George's Tower

 Saint George's Tower (Torri ta' San Ġorġ; Torre San Giorgio) is a small watchtower in St. Julian's, Malta.
-It was built in 1638 and is one of the Lascaris towers.
+It was built in 1638 and is one of the 10 Lascaris towers built between 1637 and 1652.
 Today, it is located in the grounds of a hotel.

 History

 Saint George's Tower is located at St. George's Bay, St. Julian's.
 Its site was originally occupied by a medieval watch post.
-It appears in maps of the period of the Knights at Cala S. Giorgio (St Georeg’s Point).
+It appears in maps of the period of the Knights at Cala S. Giorgio (St George's Point).

 The tower remained in use during the British period but was converted to a Fire Control Station once Fort Pembroke was built.
 The tower served as a radio communications post in World War II.
 The tower appears in a 1916 painting with the British additions.

 It was listed by MEPA as a Grade I National Monument in 1995, and in 1997 the fire control tower added by the British was demolished, which restored the tower to its original state.

+Accessibility

-The tower is now incorporated within the grounds of the Corinthia Hotel St George's Bay.
+Saint George's tower is now incorporated within the grounds of the Corinthia Hotel St George's Bay, affording visitors an “enchanting glimpse into Malta’s medieval past” as noted by a local tour operator.
+No independent sources currently state whether access is freely available to the general public or restricted to hotel guests or tour participants.